Multi Vita Revolution™

 - Enhances sex-hormone synthesis.

-The tocoperhols (vitamin E) may be the most potent of the antioxidant vitamins that may help in the prevention of a number of diseases.
+The tocoperhols (vitamin E) may be the most potent of the antioxidant vitamins.

 - Powerful antioxidant.